Social Democratic League of America: 1918 reorganization

 Very nearly stillborn, an effort was made to boldly relaunch the Social Democratic League in 1918.
 An 87-member Organization Committee was cobbled together, consisting of like-minded representatives from 27 American states.
 This body in turn elected a provisional National Administrative Committee, headed by former Socialist Party member Henry L. Slobodin of New York.
 This body met frequently throughout the summer and fall of 1918.
-John Spargo was formally named the first Chairman of the organization.
+John Spargo was formally named the first chairman of the organization.

 A simple three point set of general objects of the league were published in July 1918, including support of the war, support of Woodrow Wilson's peace terms "as interpreted by the Inter-Allied Socialist and Labor Conference of London," and securing for the United States "the program of social reconstruction set forth by the British Labour Party."
 The organization disclaimed any intent to be a political party, instead professing a desire to build "cooperation with all forces working for the [its] general aims."

 In May 1918 the British-born Spargo appealed to the Wilson administration to send him on a mission to Europe in an effort to rally the flagging spirits of the socialist movement there to the war effort.
 Wilson, fearful of weakening popular resolve in France, Great Britain, and Italy, approved this idea and a six-member labor mission including Spargo was dispatched on a mission lasting two months.

 Among the group was former Socialist Party member A.M.
 Simons, who declared the group's mission that of presenting "to the Socialists of Europe the American interpretation of democratic internationalism."
-Declaring the SDL's complete opposition to the notion of a Stockholm peace conference, Simons observed that there was no such apprehension about "the right kind of conference."
+Declaring the SDLA's complete opposition to the notion of a Stockholm peace conference, Simons observed that there was no such apprehension about "the right kind of conference."
 Such a conference was to be limited, Simons noted, exclusively to delegates "lending their whole power to democracy in its present warfare against autocracy."

 In England Spargo and the labor delegation met with Henry Hyndman and worked closely with his Social Democratic Federation in an effort to undermine the growing strength of pacifist forces in the Labour Party headed by Ramsay MacDonald.
 The group addressed a crowd packed into Trafalgar Square in an effort to hear American socialists' views on the war and were feted afterwards by leaders of the House of Commons, who served a dinner in their honor.
 Some 30 Labour Members of Parliament were in attendance to exchange toasts and speeches.
 Kansas mine workers union leader Alexander Howat addressed several large meetings of British miners encouraging their renewed efforts in support of the war.

 Proceeding to France, the delegation conducted personal interviews with Premier Georges Clemenceau, deposed Russian leader Alexander Kerensky, and French socialist leaders Marcel Sembat and Jean Longuet.
 A dinner was again held in honor of the American delegation, attended by 40 French Socialist deputies, and John Spargo issued a statement noting the Americans were "trying to arrange the organization of a pro-war Socialist league of all the Allied countries."